 Hiring a defense lawyer doesn’t always mean that you can beat a traffic ticket.
 However, we can often negotiate with prosecutors to reduce the ticket to fewer points or no points on your driving record.

-Misinformation about Traffic Ticket Laws
+Misinformation About Traffic Ticket Laws

 Delaware Traffic Tickets can impact you more than you think.
 I recently was approached by a client who received a traffic ticket for speeding.
-She was charged with driving 17 mile per hour over the speed limit.
+She was charged with driving 17 miles per hour over the speed limit.
 When the officer issued her the ticket, he informed her if she just paid the ticket, there would be no points assessed against her license.

 Based on that information, the client made some assumptions.
 She assumed the officer provided her accurate information and that if she followed his instructions, there would be no points and no impact on her insurance.
 Unfortunately, not only was the information wrong, so were her assumptions.

 Delaware DMV has issued an administrative warning that if someone is charged with a speeding violation of 1-14 miles over the limit, they will not be assessed points IF it is the first violation in the past three years and if the ticket is paid through the voluntary assessment center.

 In this case, the client was charged with 17 miles per hour over the limit, not 1-14 mph over.
 Therefore, she didn’t qualify for the points exemption, and she would have been assessed 5 points if she had followed the officer’s direction.

 This would have negatively impacted her driving record with DMV and her insurance rates.
 DMV will issue an advisory letter for as little as 8 points.
 If a driver gets 12 points, they face a mandatory behavior modification driving course which results in a two-month suspension if not taken.